wtsi-hgi/irobot/README.md

 ### Administrative Endpoints

-Administrative endpoints are exposed at the root and prefixed with an underscore.
-They have a higher priority in the routing tree than the data object endpoints, but should never mask data objects as they cannot be contained within the iRODS "root collection".
+Administrative endpoints are exposed at the root; they have a higher priority in the routing tree than the data object endpoints, but should never mask data objects as they cannot be contained within the iRODS "root collection".
 Only `GET` and `HEAD` requests can be made to these endpoints, which can return the following:

  Status | Semantics
 :------:|:--------------------------------------------------------------